-- Each service listed in the section under office visit services. - Partial-day/night hospitalization services (minimum of four hours per day and 20 hours per week). - Intensive Outpatient Program services (less than four hours per day and minimum of nine hours per week).
+• Each service listed in the section under office visit services.

+- Partial-day/night hospitalization services (minimum of four hours per day and 20 hours per week). - Intensive Outpatient Program services (less than four hours per day and minimum of nine hours per week).

-Certain in-network and out-of-network outpatient services, such as partial hospitalization and intensive therapy, require prior review and certification or services will not be covered.
+Certain in-network and out-of-network outpatient services require prior review and certification or services will not be covered.
 The timeframe for receiving prior review and treatment certification are set forth in the table below.
 The list of services that require prior review may change from time to time.